 What are the requirements for foreign applicants?

-No special requirements for foreign applicants other than what is required by the Graduate School – that information can be found here: http://www.brown.edu/academics/gradschool/application-information/international-applicants The PhD program also has a teaching requirement, which requires proficiency in spoken and written English.
+Please also review the requirements by the Graduate School – that information can be found here: http://www.brown.edu/academics/gradschool/application-information/international-applicants The PhD program also has a teaching requirement, which requires proficiency in spoken and written English.
 Proficiency must be demonstrated in an evaluation conducted at Brown.

 How many applications do the programs receive?
 How many applicants are accepted?